 I. STEPS TO MAKING THE SPEED LIMIT MAP QUICKLY

 1. The very first step is visiting the Geofabrik.de service.
-The administrative selection looks like presented below (Pic.
+The administrative selection looks as presented below (Pic.
 1).

 When you select the proper region, the most convenient option is downloading it as a zipped shapefile.